OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User

 \section{Abstract}

-Time series anomaly detection is a prevalent problem in many application domains such as patient monitoring in healthcare, forecasting in finance, or predictive maintenance in energy.
-This has led to the emergence of a plethora of anomaly detection methods, including more recently, deep learning based methods.
-Although several benchmarks have been proposed to compare newly developed models, they usually rely on one-time execution over a limited set of datasets and the comparison is restricted to a few models.
-We propose \bench -- a user centric continuously maintained benchmark for unsupervised time series anomaly detection.
-The framework provides universal abstractions to represent models, extensibility to add new pipelines and datasets, hyperparameter standardization, pipeline verification, and frequent releases with published benchmarks.
-We demonstrate the usage of \textit{OrionBench}, and the progression of pipelines across 15 releases published over the course of three years.
-Moreover, we walk through two real scenarios we experienced with \bench that highlight the importance of continuous benchmarks in unsupervised time series anomaly detection.
+Time series anomaly detection is a vital task in many domains, including patient monitoring in healthcare, forecasting in finance, and predictive maintenance in energy industries.
+This has led to a proliferation of anomaly detection methods, including deep learning-based methods.
+Benchmarks are essential for comparing the performances of these models as they emerge, in a fair, rigorous, and reproducible approach.
+Although several benchmarks for comparing models have been proposed, these usually rely on a one-time execution over a limited set of datasets, with comparisons restricted to a few models.
+We propose \bench -- an end-user centric, continuously maintained benchmarking framework for unsupervised time series anomaly detection models.
+Our framework provides universal abstractions to represent models, extensibility to add new pipelines and datasets, hyperparameter standardization, pipeline verification, and frequent releases with published updates of the benchmark.
+We demonstrate how to use \textit{OrionBench}, and the performance of pipelines across 17 releases published over the course of four years.
+We also walk through two real scenarios we experienced with \bench that highlight the importance of continuous benchmarking for unsupervised time series anomaly detection.